Erythromma viridulum (Charpentier, 1840)

 Ponds, lakes and ditches that are well vegetated with floating pondweed such as hornwort.

 In 1999 the first small red- eyed damselfly was recorded in the UK in Essex.
 It quickly became quite common in the southeast of England and over the years has slowly moved north and westwards with records from Worcestershire, Herfordshire and in 2015 in Cheshire.
 After much anticipation it was finally recorded in Shropshire at Stokesay Castle, Craven Arms on 24th July 2019.
 Further sightings were then made on 5th August 2019 at Dudmaston and at Green Pond near Albrighton on 13th August 2019.
 The following year this species was again recorded in good numbers breeding again on the Dudmaston estate and a further record of an individual was made in North Shropshire at Whixall Moss.
 More recently records have been made at Shropshire Hills Discovery Centre, Telford Town Park and Pasford Farm (SE of Telford).

 Where to see in Shropshire

-Only recorded so far at Stokesay Castle, Dudmaston and Green Pond near Albrighton and then Whixall Moss in 2020.
-As a new species to Shropshire worth a good look at any pond, lake or ditch with floating vegetation in particular Hornwort.
+Only recorded so far at Stokesay Castle, Dudmaston, Green Pond near Albrighton and then Whixall Moss in 2020.
+As a new species to Shropshire it’s worth a good look at any pond, lake or ditch with floating vegetation, in particular Hornwort.